Top 10 Reasons to Convert to Commercial LED Tubing Products

 2. Reduced maintenance costs.
-All of our LED Tubes are rated for 50,000 hours and warrantied for 5 years.
+All of our LED tube light fixtures are rated for 50,000 hours and warrantied for 5 years.
 If your office lights are on 12 hours a day and average 20 working days a month, your tubes will work for over 15 years before you would have to replace them.
 Compare that with fluorescent tubes that would have to be replaced every few years, not including replacement of ballasts.

 4. Unbreakable - They are the perfect replacement for expensive shatterproof fluorescent tubes.
-Many of our LED Tubes do not contain glass and will not shatter if dropped.
+Many of our tubes do not contain glass and will not shatter if dropped.
 You no longer have to worry about all the cost and expense that is associated with shatterproof fluorescent tubes when you convert over to LEDs. (please note, we do sell glass LED Tubes - do not purchase these if you are looking for a shatter proof solution)

 5. Flicker Free Lighting.
 Fluorescent tubes flicker.
 Flickering has many health issues associated with it including: